varunverma760/varunverma760/README.md

 ### About me

-Enthusiastic second-year student looking for experience as an Intern.
+Enthusiastic third-year student looking for experience as an Intern.
 Eager to apply advanced C ++, a machine learning developed during study toward EEE degree in software to a challenging role